legal resources necessary to hold negligent facilities accountable.

-Call our nursing home abuse attorneys at (800) 926-7565 (toll-free phone number) or use the contact form today to schedule a free consultation.
+Call our nursing home abuse lawyers at (800) 926-7565 (toll-free phone number) or use the contact form today to schedule a free consultation.

 The Devastation of Elder Abuse

-Statistics show that more than 60% of nursing home residents have suffered from abuse at the hands of other residents.
+Statistics reveal that more than 60% of nursing home residents have suffered from abuse at the hands of other residents.
 In addition, studies have shown that almost 15% of patients have been victims of neglect by their caregivers.

 It's even known to cause wrongful death in some nursing home abuse cases.
 Because victims fall into depression or lose the will to live, they struggle to cope with the daily torment of negligent staff members and other nursing home residents.